codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 The project runs multiple plugin executions:

+1. A `boilerplate` goal to copy common content
-1. A `filter` goal for Maven resource filtering on source files
+2. A `filter` goal for Maven resource filtering on source files
-2. A `boilerplate` goal to copy common content
+3. An optional `jcite` goal to cite Java source files
-3. A `prepare` goal to prepare sources for the build
+4. A `prepare` goal to prepare sources for the build
 4. A `build` goal in the `pre-site` phase to build and massage output
 5. A `layout` goal in the `site` phase to copy content under `site/doc`
 6. A `release` goal to prepare site documentation for release